microsoft/WhatTheHack/051-AzurePurview/Coach/Solution1.md

 Duration: 30 minutes

 Pre-requisites: This challenge needs an Azure Data Lake Store with a container created.
-Optionally use the ARM script provided to deploy ADLS.
+Optionally use the PS script provided to deploy ADLS.

 The data for the data lake is stored at: https://svcmadls.blob.core.windows.net/purviewhackdata